apache/pulsar/site2/docs/functions-debug.md

 }
 ```

-You can write a unit test for this function as well.
+In this situation, you can write a unit test for this function as well.
 Remember to mock the `Context` parameter.

-For example:
+The following is an example.

 ```java
 @Test